How to Install Jenkins on Ubuntu (18.04, 20.04, and 22.04 Versions)

-Software development typically comes with its own challenges.
-One of them is ensuring that software is built, tested, and deployed in a timely manner and that any errors are fixed before the production phase.
+Typically, software development presents its own set of challenges.
+One of them is ensuring that software is built, tested, and deployed in a timely manner and that any errors are fixed prior to the production phase.

-That’s where Jenkins comes in – an open-source automation server for continuous integration (CI) and continuous delivery (CD) models.
-In other words, it builds, tests, and deploys software projects.
+Jenkins is an open-source automation server for continuous integration (CI) and continuous delivery (CD) models.
+In other words, it creates, tests, and deploys software projects.

 To understand Jenkins, users must have an understanding of continuous integration (CI) and continuous delivery (CD) models and their purpose: